Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/send-message/kotlin.md

 > **NOTE:** Inside `ChatFragment` class, contains `sendMessageButton listener` that was written for you.
 This method is called when user click `send` button.
 If message text exists above `viewModel.onSendMessage()` method is called.

 You'll notice that, although the message was sent, the conversation doesn't include it.
-We could be calling `getConversationEvents()` method each time after we send the message, but the SDK provides a beter way to handle this scenario.
+It is possible to call the `getConversationEvents()` method after the message is sent, but the SDK provides a better way to handle this scenario.